FrederikS/vertx-dependency-injection/README.md

 > The event bus is the nervous system of Vert.x

 and you can or should heavily use and rely on it.
-It support multiple message strategies:
+It supports message strategies like:
 * pub/sub messaging
 * point-to-point/request-response messaging

+In our case we will use the last one.
 Let's try this out.
-Here is all the code that wasn't changed except of removing the `@Singleton` annotation form the `InMemoryFooRepository` class.
+Here is all code wasn't changed except of removing the `@Singleton` annotation form the `InMemoryFooRepository` class.

 ```java
 import lombok.Value;